How do I work out the inheritance tax due on an estate?

 How do I work out the IHT when someone dies?

 If the value of the deceased’s taxable estate and any gifts they made within seven years of death is more than the nil rate band (and the residence nil rate band if applicable) IHT may be due at 40%.
-There is information on how to value the estate in the section How do I assess an estate for inheritance tax purposes?.
+There is information on how to value the estate on the page How do I assess an estate for inheritance tax purposes?.

 Note that if any transfers or gifts are exempt (for example to a spouse or civil partner domiciled in the UK), they will not be included in the value for the purposes of working out whether any IHT is due.